 There has been much controversy over the events leading up to Galileo’s trial, and it seems that each year we learn more about what actually happened.
 There is also controversy over the legitimacy of the charges against Galileo, both in terms of their content and judicial procedure.
 The summary judgment about this latter point is that the Church most probably acted within its authority and on ‘good’ grounds given the condemnation of Copernicus, and, as we shall see, the fact that Galileo had been warned by Cardinal Bellarmine earlier in 1616 not to defend or teach Copernicanism.
 There were also a number of political factors given the Counter Reformation, the 30 Years War (Miller 2008), and the problems with the papacy of Urban VIII that served as further impetus to Galileo’s condemnation (McMullin, ed.
 2005).
 It has even been argued (Redondi 1983) that the charge of Copernicanism was a compromise plea bargain to avoid the truly heretical charge of atomism.
 Though this latter hypothesis has not found many willing supporters.

 Legitimacy of the content, that is, of the condemnation of Copernicus, is much more problematic.
-Galileo had addressed this problem in 1615, when he wrote his Letter to Castelli (which becomes known as the Letter to the Grand Duchess Christina).
+Galileo had addressed this problem in 1615, when he wrote his Letter to Castelli (which was transformed into the Letter to the Grand Duchess Christina).
 In this letter he had argued that, of course, the Bible was an inspired text, yet two truths could not contradict one another.
 So in cases where it was known that science had achieved a true result, the Bible ought to be interpreted in such a way that makes it compatible with this truth.
 The Bible, he argued, was an historical document written for common people at an historical time, and it had to be written in language that would make sense to them and lead them towards the true religion.

 Much philosophical controversy, before and after Galileo’s time, revolves around this doctrine of the two truths and their seeming incompatibility.
 Which of course, leads us right to such questions as: “What is truth?” and “How is truth known or shown?”